 Los Angeles, California

-- Grant: Preclinical, IND-enabling Studies of 2DG for Therapy of Epilepsy
+- Project Title: Preclinical, IND-enabling Studies of 2DG for Therapy of Epilepsy

 University of Wisconsin and NeuroGenomeX, Inc.